 1. Remember KISS – Keep It Short and Simple:

 There are several reasons to choose a short and snappy name.
 These names are memorable, easy to say, and fit neatly into an online header.
-It’s a challenge to find a new and original name with new brands launched each day.
+It’s a challenge to find a new and original business name with new brands launched each day.
 Luckily, it’s a wide world out there and there’s plenty of room for creativity.
 Try combining two short words – especially words that rhyme or start with the same letter – such as Snack Shack.
 You can even come up with your own word if you can’t think of the right one.
 Skype isn’t a real word but it’s a brand name we all recognize.

 2. Be Different:

-Do some market research and find the names of your direct competitors.
+Do some market research and find the business names of your direct competitors.
 Aim for something different.
 The challenge is to create a name that fits the niche without being too like names that already exist.
-Electronics companies regularly use words like “Technology” or “Electronics” in their names, for example.
+Electronics companies regularly use words like “Technology” or “Electronics” in their business names, for example.
 Find other words that suit a technology niche and stand out from the crowd.

 3. Consider How it Looks Online: